pryrt/nppStuff/mainApp/enableLexer.md

 		- Enable the embedded JS ⇒ starts at 200.  update the styles to match
 		- Enable the embedded PHP ⇒ 208.  update the styles to match
 		- Enable the embedded ASP (I think based on HB_WORD=74) ⇒ it does allocate them, starting at 216, and it styles with the empty style; so add styles starting at 216 with user keywords for the asp.
 That works.
 So even though NPP is using the 81-86, it's allowing me to base its keyword list off of 74 from the 71-76 range, so that's good
+- Bash has two groups -- identifier and scalar -- so I should probably split between them.
+	- identifier is like a function name.  scalar is `$namehere`
+	- however, it's currently defined as a "simple" lexer, so everything's inside setLexer()
+		- I think I'll have to grab the relevant parts of setLexer()
+		- yep, that worked, and it identified my four identifiers and four scalars
+- I was reminded when bash compiled that it requires changing the .h, which recompiles much more.
+	- I don't want to have to do that too many more times, so let's do some planning
+	- I want to update setLexer() to have an optional argument, and I'll want to use it once in GDScript.
+Once I get that working, I should be able to propagate to the other simple-languages
+		- I will need an optional argument that triggers SubStyles, and gives it the base substyle.
+		- hmm, which was the constant for keyword-list-not-used?
+Right, makeClass() checks if _keywordClass isnt STYLE_NOT_USED (-1), so that's the one I was thinking of as my default value.
+That's different from all the
+		- Yes, it worked.
+		- Oh, realized I might need a second argument, for the firstSubStyle, in case the lexer uses something other than 128.
+No, wait, the populateSubStyleKeywords doesn't need to know where it goes... just my debug print does, and it gets that information.
+So I don't need another parameter.
+	- Lua and Python are the only ones left to do, since Verilog doesn't really have it.
+Do those together for one build.
+		- Oh, Lua already had 4 keyword categories from normal keywords.
+Does it really need 8 more?
+I think I'll just enable 4... which means I _do_ need a second optional parameter.
+		- Yep, Lua works with the additional 4.
+Python with the additional 8.
+	- Time to commmit